-Available in black and ivory dials, these special edition watches have the elegant Art Deco Arabic numeral markers and sleek spear-shaped hands.
+Available in black and ivory dials, these limited edition watches have elegant Art Deco Arabic numeral markers and sleek spear-shaped hands.
 These are large watches at 47mm.
 Both models are limited editions, only 300 pieces produced for each color.
-The price tag is a hefty $8,900 euro, which is nearly $10,000.

 Jaeger-LeCoultre Reverso watch

 The Reverso watch collection by Swiss watch brand Jaeger-LeCoultre is arguably one of the most unique watches on this list.